zikula/core/src/docs/en/dev/UPGRADE-1.4.0.md

   `Zikula\Module\AdminModule` would result in a class called `Zikula\Module\AdminModule\ZikulaAdminModule`

-There is a script to restructure the module for you:
+There is a script (`zikula-tools module:restructure`) to do much of the major refactoring for you.

-    zikula-tools module:restructure --dir=module/MyModule --vendor=Foo --module=MyModule
+Please see https://github.com/zikula/Tools for more information.

 You should commit these changes immediately.
 Your module will continue to work with the interrim structure created, and you can begin refactoring to namespaces.